 Eric Gordon's Move On LeBron James Is Going Viral

-Eric Gordon of the Houston Rockets had an incredible move on LeBron James of the Los Angeles Lakers that is going viral.

-The Houston Rockets are playing the Los Angeles Lakers in Texas on Wednesday evening, and during the game Eric Gordon had an incredible move on Lebron James.
+The Houston Rockets beat the Los Angeles Lakers in Texas on Wednesday evening in overtime by a score of 139-130, and during the game Eric Gordon had an incredible move on Lebron James.

 The play, which is going viral, can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.

-The Rockets came into the game as one of the worst teams in the NBA, and the last place team in the Western Conference.
+The Rockets picked up the win, but they are one of the worst teams in the NBA, and the last place team in the Western Conference.

 For years, they were a contender, but last season they traded James Harden to the Brooklyn Nets.